thecivdevs/.github/profile/README.md

 - Frontend Development
 - React

-and they are in their process to learn the following technologies:
+and we are in process to learn the following technologies:

 - Python
 - Backend Development
 - Django

-As the students are of Civil Engineering, IIT Kanpur, they would also be learning the following concepts of Geoinformatics:
+As all the students are of Civil Engineering, IIT Kanpur, we would also be learning the following concepts of Geoinformatics:

 - Introduction to Geoinformatics
 - Geographic Information Systems
 - Remote Sensing and Photogrammetry
 - Navigation, Location and Positioning using satellites

-After which they would be applying the same into building applications in, but not limited to the domain.
+After which we would be applying the same into building applications in, but not limited to the domain.

 To profile of the member students is listed below and their contributions are visible and can be seen on their accounts.